 - MY LINKS

-I believe this was the first time I had ever seen a penis or a vagina outright, though at /… Read full post »
+I believe this was the first time I had ever seen a penis or a… Read full post »

 I cannot remember a time as a young girl when I was not in love with Shirley Temple.